Dennis Foley: Military service

 Foley joined the army before he was drafted into the military from high school and attended basic training at Fort Dix.
 It was there that he became fascinated by the Airborne Special Forces after seeing a recruiting pitch made by two Rangers.
 He arrived in Vietnam in December 1965 and was assigned to command the Tiger Force of the 1st Battalion of the 327th Infantry Regiment.
 He remained with that unit until 1967.
 Foley went on to command a long range patrol company, a Ranger company, two rifle companies, two special forces teams, and an airborne battalion headquarters company.
 These postings took him to Germany, Vietnam, Thailand, and elsewhere in South East Asia.
 At one point, he was assigned to the teaching staff of the Command and General Staff College at Fort Leavenworth, where he was a Tactics and Special Operations instructor.

 Civilian life

 In 1982, Foley retired from the military after 20 years of service.
 He has since worked as a screenwriter in Hollywood, an author, and a writing instructor.
-His list of works includes Long Range Patrol, Night Work, Take Back the Night, A Requiem for Crows, and Special Men.